michaelburton/trackscalpel/README.md

   down/up/to nearest 1/n of a second, useful for aligning to audio CD sectors or frames for gapless playback

+## Known issues

+SoundFile does not appear to provide a way to set channel layout metadata when writing files, so while this program can read and write 5.1 and 7.1 surround, it does not write channel layout.

 ## Requirements

 * Python 3.6+